midwesternrodent/midwesternrodent.github.io/content/post/self-hosted-print-server/Local-only Webprint on a Raspberry Pi.md

 ---
 title: Local-only Webprint on a Raspberry Pi
-description: Configure a raspberry pi with savaprint to enable printing from anywhere with a browser.
+description: Configure a raspberry pi with savapage to enable printing from anywhere with a browser.
 You'll never worry about drivers again.
 slug: self-hosted-print-server
 date: 2025-01-19 12:55:00+0600
 image: /images/friendship.jpg